 \section{Methodology}

 The photon beam of the blazar can be considered as the intrinsic photons generated by the accelerated leptons or hadrons.
-In general, one can consider the intrinsic spectrum to follow the superexponential cut-off power law (SEPWL) to fit the observed data points under the null hypothesis,
+In general, one can consider the intrinsic spectrum to follow the superexponential cutoff power law (SEPWL) to fit the observed data points under the null hypothesis,

-where $E_{0}$ is taken to be 1 GeV, $N_{0}$, $\alpha$, $E_{cutoff}$, and $\beta$ are treated as free parameters.
-It is to be noted that we also test other forms of the intrinsic spectrum like exponential cut-off and log parabola.
-We find that the SEPWL, gives the smallest value of the best-fit $\chi^{2}$ under the null hypothesis.
+where $E_{0}$ is taken to be 1 GeV, and $N_{0}$, $\alpha$, $E_{cutoff}$, and $\beta$ are treated as free parameters.
+The best-fit parameters are given in Table \ref{table:bestfitparams}.
+It is to be noted that we also tested other forms of the intrinsic spectrum and found that the SEPWL gives the smallest value of the best-fit $\chi^{2}$ under the null hypothesis.